caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB" style='font-size: 11pt; line-height: 115%; font-family: "Calibri","sans-serif";'>
 </span>

-**<span lang="EN-GB" style='font-family: "Calibri Light","sans-serif";'> </span>**
+**<span lang="EN-GB" style='font-family: "Calibri Light","sans-serif";'>Â </span>**

 ### <a name="_Toc485150905"><span lang="EN-GB">Enabling root user:</span></a>

-<span lang="EN-GB">Since by default the “root” disabled it can’t be used.
+<span lang="EN-GB">Since by default the â€œrootâ€ disabled it canâ€™t be used.
 You might want to enable it for certain purposes like e.g. enabling the root user for samba file server to get full access to the directories from a PC (see chapter setup samba server)</span>

-**<span lang="EN-GB">NOTE:</span>** <span lang="EN-GB">There is a reason for the “root” being disabled!
+**<span lang="EN-GB">NOTE:</span>** <span lang="EN-GB">There is a reason for the â€œrootâ€ being disabled!
 Enabling the user is allowing full access to the Raspbian and therefore creating a security risk.
 Please always consider whether you really want to enable this user!</span>

 <table class="MsoTableGrid" style="border: medium none ; border-collapse: collapse;" border="1" cellspacing="0" cellpadding="0">